the-road-to-learn-react/the-road-to-react/manuscript/react-modern/meet-another-react-component.md

 # leanpub-end-insert
 ~~~~~~~

 Finally, we have three components in our application: App, List, and Search.
 Generally speaking, a React application consists of many hierarchical components; which we can put into the following categories.
-The following illustration assumes that we have split out an Item component from the List component as well -- which helps us to clarify the taxonomie.
+The following illustration assumes that we have split out an Item component from the List component as well -- which helps us to clarify the taxonomy.

 ![](images/component-tree.png)